Skip to Content

 And because there are no proper regulations, it’s not uncommon for companies to market their TVs and monitors as HDR-capable even when they are not.

-If you’re upgrading to a new TV or monitor and want the new device to be accurate HDR, make sure the panel is 10-bit.
+If you’re upgrading to a new TV or monitor and want the new device to have accurate HDR, make sure the panel is 10-bit.
 Do not fall prey to deceiving marketing.

 But also be wary that most displays are native 8-bit.
 If you’re okay with that, go ahead, as there won’t be any significant pushback in the overall viewing experience.